plabayo/rama/docs/book/src/intro/telemetry.md

 Instead — similar to tracing — you'll have to add your own dependency for it.

-We recommend you to use <https://crates.io/crates/opentelemetry-otlp> as it plays nicely with the openetelemetry dependencies used by Rama as well as popular ingestion tools such as [Prometheus](https://prometheus.io/).
+We recommend you to use <https://crates.io/crates/opentelemetry-otlp> as it plays nicely with the OpenTelemetry dependencies used by Rama as well as popular ingestion tools such as [Prometheus](https://prometheus.io/).

 ### Rama Telemetry Example

 > Source Code: [/examples/http_telemetry.rs](https://github.com/plabayo/rama/tree/main/examples/http_telemetry.rs)
 >
-> Source Code (gRPC OTLP): [/examples/grpc_example.rs](https://github.com/plabayo/rama/tree/main/examples/grpc_example.rs)
+> Source Code (gRPC OTLP): [/examples/grpc/src/otel_exporter.rs](https://github.com/plabayo/rama/tree/main/examples/grpc/src/otel_exporter.rs)

 In this example you can see a web service which keeps track of a visitor counter as a custom opentelemetry counter metric.
 It also makes use of the rama provided [`RequestMetricsLayer`](https://ramaproxy.org/docs/rama/http/layer/opentelemetry/struct.RequestMetricsLayer.html) and [`NetworkMetricsLayer`](https://ramaproxy.org/docs/rama/net/stream/layer/opentelemetry/struct.NetworkMetricsLayer.html) layers to also some insights in the traffic both on the network- and application (http) layers.
 These metrics are exported using the <https://crates.io/crates/opentelemetry-otlp> dependency.